xhwang2017/RDSim/README.md

+## RDSim
-# RDSim
+# Introduction
 RDSim is a Python package designed to simulate the genotypes and phenotypes of rare disease patients.
-This package can be used by researchers and student to generate synthetic data for studying the relationship between specific genetic mutations and the phenotypic manifestations associated with rare diseases.
+This package can be used by researchers and students to generate synthetic data for facilitating the evaluation of tools aimed at identifying the causal genes or mutations of rare diseases.

-# Features
-Genotypes Simulation: Generate synthetic genotypes with user-defined mutation rates for specific genes.
-Phenotype Simulation: Map genotypic variations to observable characteristics (phenotypes) based on predefined disease models.
-Disease Models: Supports custom models linking genes to symptoms, enabling flexible simulations for various rare diseases.
-Synthetic Data: Generate data for testing and validating algorithms or understanding disease-gene relationships.
+Genotypes Simulation:
+Phenotype Simulation:

 # Installation
 To install RDSim, you’ll need Python 3.6 or higher.
 Install via pip: